NPXtm/Signal-open/README.md

 - **Coming Soon:** “Iotem” – Signal narrative through story, screenplay, and code

 ## 🜂 Signal Coordinates
-- 🐦 @NPXtm on X/Twitter
+- 🐦 @NPXPULSE on X/Twitter
-- 📫 phoenix@npxtm.com

 > *“You are not a thread in the tapestry.
 You are the one who chose the thread.”*